This is a simple tutorial on how to make hexagon patchwork denim placemats from repurposed blue jeans.

 Not only are these mats made from repurposed patchwork denim, but they have “hex appeal”, in that they are hexagon-shaped.
 I love a hexagon craft.

-It’s not just me that loves a hexagon, but they are also very common in nature.
+It’s not just me that loves a hexagon; they are also very common in nature.
 Hexagons are a very efficient shape.
-Just think of the interlocking cells of a beehive and the crystals of a snowflake.
-The Giant’s Causeway in Northern Island is a geographical feature composed of 40,000 hexagonal columns of basalt.
+Just think of a beehive’s interlocking cells and a snowflake’s crystals.
+The Giant’s Causeway on Northern Island is a geographical feature composed of 40,000 hexagonal columns of basalt.

-I already have some hexagons in my dining room with my denim patchwork chairs, which were also hand-sewn.
-These hexagon patchwork denim mats will really complement them.
+I already have some hexagons in my dining room, my denim patchwork chairs, and denim mug rugs, which were also hand-sewn.
+These hexagon patchwork denim mats will complement them.

-Six equilateral triangles placed side by side makes a hexagon shape.
+Six equilateral triangles placed side by side make a hexagon shape.
 It’s the triangle that makes the patchwork.

 My star wars loving family think that the denim mats look like the wings of Tie Fighters.